danny-fla/Lucid-Waves/README.md

   To ensure efficient data management, ElephantSQL was employed as the external cloud database, specifically handling the PostgreSQL database for the project.
 This decision was made to enhance scalability and data accessibility.

-By achieving these objectives, the project aimed to showcase an adept understanding of various libraries and frameworks available to developers, delivering a comprehensive and dynamic blog platform.
+By achieving these objectives, the project aimed to showcase a depth of understanding of various libraries and frameworks available to developers, delivering a comprehensive and dynamic blog platform.

 ___